lholden/twine/README.md

 ## Questions and Answers

+### Why use Twine instead of `Process.fork`?

+`Process.fork` gets the job done but leaves a lot of the bootstrapping to you; Forking off as a daemon can be a bit of black magic for example.
+Twine provides a lot of this bootstrapping for you.

 ### Is there an easy way to accept command line arguments for my daemon?

 Not built in.
 Check out [Optitron][optitron] for a great solution to this.